Why Your Car Hesitates When Accelerating From Stop: 11 Reasons

 The reasons for this issue can be quite a long list.
 Inspect the following components in turn when you experience the issue of car slow to accelerate after stopping:

-A clogged air filter means the engine will not get enough air to produce an optimal combustion, thus generates less power than what is needed to accelerate the car.
-If prolonged, this small problem will smother the engine, negatively affect fuel economy as well as your driving experience and safety.
+A clogged air filter means the engine will not get enough air to produce optimal combustion, thus generating less power than what is needed to accelerate the car.
+If prolonged, this small problem will smother the engine and negatively affect fuel economy as well as your driving experience and safety.
 Fortunately, if this is the culprit, you simply need to take the air filter out of the air box , inspect it, and replace it with a new one.